 L’Afrique australe est confrontée à des pénuries d’eau souterraine potentiellement graves, qui mettent en péril non seulement la vie de ceux qui en dépendent directement, mais aussi le développement continu des moteurs économiques de la région.

 The key to achieving sustainable growth in Ethiopia lies in reducing the rate of population growth, managing the environment, and building the platform for development, writes Sahlu Haile.

 Gib Clarke argues that the population-health-environment (PHE) community must solidify its research base, reach out to new partners, and push for flexible funding and programming.
 In addition, he writes that PHE programs should add livelihoods as a critical element.

 ECSP Report 12 analyzes conflicts over natural resources, which are increasingly depleted by population growth, environmental degradation, poverty, and over-consumption.
-Complete report.
+Table of Contents and Foreword.

 Natural resource-related conflicts are the predominant types of conflict in northern Nigeria, according to research by Anthony Nyong.
 Predicted climactic changes will affect patterns of distribution and availability, and potentially further exacerbate conflict, he writes.